whelanh/journalQT/README.md

 ### Dependencies
-The class requires an existing SQL database.
+The class requires an existing [Sqlite](https://www.sqlite.org/about.html) database.
+The name of the database does not matter, but it needs a table "journal" with the columns indicated below.
 You can create it with sqlite:
-1. $ sqlite3 journal.db
+* sqlite3 journalSqlite.sqlite
-2. sqilte> CREATE TABLE journal(ID, Date, Month, Day, Year, DayOfWeek, Entry);
+* sqilte> CREATE TABLE journal(ID, Date, Month, Day, Year, DayOfWeek, Entry);
-3. sqlite> .quit
+* sqlite> .quit

 When you run journalQT it will ask for the location of your database, but then remember it from then on.